zjunlp/OceanGPT/README.md

 OceanGPT is trained based on the open-sourced large language models including [Qwen](https://huggingface.co/Qwen), [MiniCPM](https://huggingface.co/collections/openbmb/minicpm-2b-65d48bf958302b9fd25b698f), [LLaMA](https://huggingface.co/meta-llama).
 Thanks for their great contributions!

+## Limitations

+- The model may have hallucination issues.

+- We did not optimize the identity and the model may generate identity information similar to that of Qwen/MiniCPM/LLaMA/GPT series models.

+- The model's output is influenced by prompt tokens, which may result in inconsistent results across multiple attempts.

 ### 🚩Citation